 I acknowledge the difficulty of conducting research in the classroom, so I would focus on the phenomenology (qualitative research) of elementary teachers reflections on gaming as an instructional strategy.
 One of my professors mentioned the idea of getting feedback from primary school teachers enrolled in the various education programs at the university.
 I plan to use the mixed methods approach.
 I found literature on the correlation of Gagne’s (1985) nine events of instruction and gaming as an instructional strategy (Becker, 2008).

-Currently, research on the effectiveness of educational gaming with children is scarce (Thai, Lowenstein, Ching, & Rejeski, 2009 ).
+Currently, research on the effectiveness of educational gaming with children is scarce (Thai, Lowenstein, Ching, & Rejeski, 2009).
 Nonetheless, there are some great literature reviews like the one completed by The Joan Ganz Gooney Center at Sesame Workshop (Thai et al., 2009).
 Also, Reiber, Barbour, Thomas, and Rauscher (2008) found no statistical significance in their literature review comparing gaming and traditional learning; however, they stated that this is par for the course with any new educational technology compared with traditional learning.
-At the very least, they found mixed research results when literature focused solely on the positive learning gains of educational gaming.

 Becker, K. (2008).
 Video game pedagogy: Good games = Good pedagogy.
 In C. T. Miller (Ed.), Games: Purpose and potential in education (pp. 73-122).
 NY: Springer.